ScramblesDev/ASE456-Individual-Project/documents/requirements/user_stories_v2.md

 # Requirements (User Stories) - ver.
-1
+2

 ## User Story 1
-As a user, I want to customize the duration of work and break intervals.
-I would like to set a preferred duration for my timer.
-This can be through a button, a drop-down, or something similar.
-I would just like to be able to control it.
+As a user who values productivity, I want the ability to customize the duration of my work and break intervals within the Pomodoro app.
+This customization should be easily accessible, either through a dedicated settings page or a prominent button on the timer interface.
+By having the option to set my preferred duration, I can tailor the app to match my specific workflow and concentration levels.

 # User Story 2
-As a user, I want to keep track of my time.
-I would like a person account to be made, to which it will save my recorded times.
-I should be able to go back to it, so that upon logging back in, my previous sessions have been logged.
+As a user committed to tracking my work habits and progress, I seek the functionality to create a personal account within the Pomodoro app.
+This account should allow me to save and log my recorded Pomodoro sessions, providing a comprehensive record of my work history.
+This feature will empower me to monitor my productivity over time, set goals, and assess my performance, ultimately helping me become more organized and efficient in my work.

 # User Story 3
-As a color-sensitive user, I want to make a dark and light mode for the background of my app.
-This should change the background (and text if needed) accordingly, upon pressing the toggle button.
+As a user with sensitivity to screen brightness and color, I value the option to switch between dark and light modes within the Pomodoro app.
+This feature should seamlessly transition the app's background and text color scheme based on my preference, which I can easily toggle with a dedicated button.
+The ability to personalize the app's appearance contributes to a more enjoyable and accommodating user experience.

 # User Story 4
-As a user who values customization, I would like to change the image of the fruit/vegetable that is displayed based on my preference.
-This should be consistent throughout the use of the application.
+As a user who appreciates personalization and aesthetics, I desire the capability to customize the visual theme of the Pomodoro app by selecting my preferred image of a fruit or vegetable.
+This choice should persist consistently throughout my interaction with the application, from the initial screen to the timer display.
+Such visual personalization enhances my overall user experience and makes the app feel uniquely mine.

-# User Story 4
+# User Story 5
-As a user who needs to hear an auditory queue, I would like a timer that plays a sound for the intervals, as well as when the timer ends.
-The sound would need to be reasonably loud, but pleasant to the ears.
+As a user who relies on auditory cues for time management, I require the Pomodoro app to incorporate audible notifications into its timer functionality.
+Specifically, I expect the app to emit distinct and pleasant sounds to signal the beginning and end of each work and break interval.
+These auditory cues should be sufficiently loud to capture my attention without being jarring, contributing to a productive and harmonious work environment.